 ADC’s Thor data center (3.2 MW at 80% utilization) rates a PUE score of just 1.17 ADC’s Mjölnir data center (65 MW at 100% utilization at the moment) offers a spartan 1.03.
 That means just 3% of the amount of electricity ADC uses to run the HPC clusters goes toward cooling and other overhead.

-Not surprisingly, with numbers these attractive ADC has been highly subscribed and at the moment operates close to capacity for Mjölnir.
-However, Tier 3 capacity is being added to Mjölnir such that it will soon expand to 100 MW.
-This expansion will make Mjölnir, in fact, the largest commercial data center in Europe and one of the largest worldwide.
+Not surprisingly, with numbers this attractive ADC has been highly subscribed and Mjölnir currently operates close to capacity.
+However, ADC has recently embarked on a major project to expand capacity at Mjölnir such that it will soon expand to 100 MW.
+This expansion has made Mjölnir the largest commercial data center in Europe and one of the largest worldwide.

 The two data centers together also offer top rated security, with ISO 27001-certified operations.
 Connectivity is also abundant and redundant into ADC’s centers, with three sea cables running to both Europe and the United States.